lucas-morin/MolScribe/README.md

-This fork contains a small fix of `MolScribe/molscribe/augment.py` to make it compliant with albumentations 1.4.2:
+This fork contains a small fix of `MolScribe/molscribe/augment.py` to make it compliant with albumentations 1.4.2.
+Changes:
 - Comment the lines 2-3 in `augment.py` (`from albumentations.augmentations.geometric.functional import safe_rotate_enlarged_img_size, _maybe_process_in_chunks, keypoint_rotate`)
 - Replace in the line 274 `A.augmentations.transforms.GridDistortion` with `A.GridDistortion`